Speakers and Sessions

 1:45 PM - 2:50 PM

 Dr. Ron Goetzel will provide an update on the most recent workplace health and well-being research studies including those that address the controversy over whether these programs are effective across multiple outcome measures.
 He will also address the shift from a return-on-investment (ROI) rationale to one that emphasizes value-on-investment (VOI).
-The session will introduce the APIE Model as a methodology to Assess, Plan, Intervene, and Evaluate the effectiveness of programs including business case development, program design, effective implementation, and rigorous evaluation.
-Controversial issues will be addressed including why so many well-intentioned programs fail and what ethical standards need to be addressed in designing programs that satisfy the needs of employers and diverse employee populations.
+The session will introduce the APIE model as a methodology to assess, plan, intervene, and evaluate the effectiveness of programs including business case development, program design, effective implementation, and rigorous evaluation.
+Controversial issues will be addressed, including why so many well-intentioned programs fail and what ethical standards need to be addressed in designing programs that satisfy the needs of employers and diverse employee populations.

 1:45 PM - 2:50 PM

-In this highly interactive breakout session, we will focus on 4 elements of effective teamwork: collaboration, communication, connection, and creativity.
-Through a dive into research as well as participation in experiential learning exercises that can “mitigate social stress and enhance interpersonal confidence,” we will practice these four elements in a low-stakes environment, so attendees leave with practical tools that are accessible, inexpensive, and require few materials (Seppänen & Toivanen, 2023).
+In this highly interactive breakout session, we will focus on four elements of effective teamwork: collaboration, communication, connection, and creativity.
+Through a dive into research as well as participation in experiential learning exercises that can “mitigate social stress and enhance interpersonal confidence,” we will practice these four elements in a low-stakes environment, so attendees leave with practical tools that are accessible, inexpensive, and require few materials (Seppänen and Toivanen, 2023).
 Attendees will be encouraged to let go of perfection and show up as their authentic selves.
 Attendees will be able to zoom out and see how the exercises and structure of this session fostered their own sense of connection and belonging within our group, as well as how they can bring these skills back to their role within their organization and their communities.
 This breakout session is not just for those in leadership positions.
 ALL employees can be leaders amongst their teams no matter what title they have, and ALL employees can use these skills to improve their interaction amongst their teams, which can improve engagement and productivity at work.

 1:45 PM - 2:50 PM

 Research has shown that zip code is a stronger predictor of health than genetic code, and local governments can significantly impact health.
 Through policies, budgeting, and programming, mayors and city councils can direct initiatives that ensure their residents have access to healthy food, safe physical activity, and mental health resources.
 Come learn about the Healthy Utah Community designation that provides an innovative way to help local government leaders understand the impact they have on health and engage them in health promotion.
-It disrupts the widespread belief among community leaders that health is solely a product of individual behavior,and cultivates connection and collaboration across political denominations and sectors to achieve system-level change.
+It disrupts the widespread belief among community leaders that health is solely a product of individual behavior as well as cultivates connection and collaboration across political denominations and sectors to achieve system-level change.

 3:15 PM - 4:20 PM